 Solved!
-The Purpose of the Small Drawer Under the Oven
+What is the Drawer Under the Oven For?

 Learn about the various possible purposes of the drawer under a gas or electric oven—and put it to good use in your kitchen.